shivaduke28/kanikama-docs/docs/how-it-works/monitor-lighting.md

 # Monitor Lighting

 "Monitor" refers to a rectangular texture light.
 In Kanikama, the diffuse lighting of a monitor is implemented by dividing the monitor into rectangular blocks (e.g., 2x2, 3x3) and treating each block as a single light source.
-This idea is essentially same as [1].
+This idea is essentially same as[^1].

 In the next image, the monitor is divided into 3x2 blocks.